Abhijeetbyte/StreamLog/README.md

 # StreamLog
 The idea of streamlining your data logging process. <br/>
-Library's functionality is it to format and log sensors data, coming from your microcontroller in a streamlined manner.
+Library functionality is to format and log sensor data, coming from your microcontroller in a streamlined manner.

 ## Need ? 🙄